 In This Review

-- 3Running costs - currently readingA competitive price and the best range in the class make the Nissan e-NV200 a tempting proposition
+- 3Running costs & insurance - currently readingA competitive price and decent range make the Nissan e-NV200 a tempting proposition